State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 Miami-Dade rose to 3,127, which is 172 more in one week.
 Broward increased to 1,343 with a rise of 46 in one week.
 St. Lucie has risen by 12 deaths in one week compared with Martin by 7, Indian River by 7 and Okeechobee by 2.

-Palm Beach County's death count is higher than 22 states, including Wisconsin's 1,251 after adding 7 Tuesday.
-Iowa is tied at 1,286, including 7 more.
+Palm Beach County's death count is higher than 23 states, including Iowa's 1,286 after adding 7 Wednesday.

 Pinellas increased by 7 to 736 deaths in fourth place and Hillsborough went up by 9 to 614 in fifth place.
 Polk rose by 2 to 514 in sixth and Lee increased by 2 to 462.